IzzulGod/GPT2-Indo-Instruct-Tuned/README.md

 ### Dataset

-The model was trained on the `FreedomIntelligence/evol-instruct-indonesian` dataset, which contains conversational data in the following format:
+This model was trained on a dataset containing conversation data in the following format:

 ```json
 [